odinuv/web/articles/web-applications/rest-api.md

 {: .image-popup}
 ![Billing API](/articles/web-applications/using-api.png)

-{: .note}
 In this example, you were not in the role of creator of the API.
-You were just a user and you **needed documentation** to work with provided API.
+You were just a *consumer* and you **needed documentation** to work with provided API.
+You can find yourself in many roles as a developer in relation with an API:

+- you can be the *consumer* of someone else's API (you need to use some service in your application)
+- you can be the provider of tha API for your clients (you have a service and others want to use it)
+- you can be the provider and *consumer* at once because you are building a distributed application (separate backend and multiple frontends -- web, mobile etc.)

 [HTTP](/articles/http/) is quiet simple protocol, it has request/response **headers**, request/response **body** and response **status codes** and it is **supported in the browser**.
 The problem is with data format and that there is no